 24 Frames Per Second is a ground-breaking project developed by Sydney based contemporary multi-arts centre Carriageworks, curated by Beatrice Gralton and Nina Miall.
-These two installations follow the extensive selected works from 24 Frames Per Second presented at Light Moves 2015.
-We look forward to continuing our partnership with Carriageworks in 2017.
+These three installations follow the extensive selected works from 24 Frames Per Second presented at Light Moves 2016.

 With thanks to the Australia Council for the Arts, Arts NSW, ABC Arts, Bridget Ikin, Carin Mistry, Erin Brannigan, Gideon Obarzanek, John Maynard, Julie-Anne Long, Kath Earle, Ross Harley and UNSW Art & Design.